basho/basho_docs/source/languages/en/riak/dev/using/search.md

 * **Embedded schemas** relate to Data Types nested inside of maps (flags, counters, registers, and sets)

-As you can see from the [default schema](https://github.com/basho/yokozuna/blob/develop/priv/default_schema.xml#L96), each of the Data Types has its own default schema, with the exception of maps, which means that the `_yz_default` schema will automatically index Data Types on the basis of their assigned content type (remember that these content types are assigned automatically).
-In essence, this means that there is no extra work involved in indexing Riak Data Types.
+As you can see from the [default Search schema](https://github.com/basho/yokozuna/blob/develop/priv/default_schema.xml#L96), each of the Data Types has its own default schema, with the exception of maps, which means that the `_yz_default` schema will automatically index Data Types on the basis of their assigned content type.
+This means that there is no extra work involved in indexing Riak Data Types.
 You can simply store them and begin querying, provided that they are properly indexed, which is covered in the [[examples|Using Search#Riak-Data-Types-and-Search]] section below.

-You may notice that there are no schemas available for maps.
-This is because maps are essentially carriers for other Data Types.
-Even when maps are embedded within other maps, all of the data that you might wish to index and search is contained in counters, sets, registers, and flags, which means that there's no need to query maps directly.
+As mentioned above, there are no default schemas available for maps.
+This is because maps are essentially carriers for the other Data Types.
+Even when maps are embedded within other maps, all of the data that you might wish to index and search is contained in counters, sets, registers, and flags.

-The sections immediately below will provide the default schemas for each Riak Data Type.
-You will not need to manipulate these default schemas to search Data Types.
-They are provided only for reference.
+The sections immediately below provide the default schemas for each Riak Data Type.
+Because you will not need to manipulate these default schemas to search Data Types, they are provided only for reference.

 #### Top-level Schemas